Home

 popular

-• ๐Ÿšซ Many criticize the art style, wishing for a return to classic pixel art.
+• ๐Ÿšซ A significant portion criticize the art style, yearning for past pixel graphics.